Support Us Button Widget

 Photo from VCU Library Digital Collection

 The city is moving to the next phase in establishing a comprehensive approach to historic and cultural preservation.
-Leaders of the Cultural Heritage Stewardship Plan — previously known as the Cultural Resources Management Plan — released a project outline that’s now open for public comment.
+Leaders of the Cultural Heritage Stewardship Plan — previously known as the Cultural Resources Management Plan — have released the first draft of the plan and opened it for public comment.

 Background